 About The Restorer, Project Designer and Site Owner

-Now retired I have my own electronic lab with a good selection of useful professional test equipment to do the work partly contained in these pages - and yes, I'm a longtime fan of the classic Land Rover vehicles called DEFENDER in later years.
+Now retired I have my own electronic lab with a good selection of useful professional test equipment to do the work partly contained in these pages - and yes, I'm a longtime fan of the classic Land Rover vehicles later called DEFENDER.
 These days it's a DEFENDER 90 2.2 TD4 station wagon we use for our holiday trips.

 A short history of my amateur radio callsigns

-Returning to Switzerland later I had to give up this license and callsign under the GPO rules.
-Returning for a campervan trip with the family in 1988 I was assigned VK4CHX for the duration.
+Returning to Switzerland later I had to give up this license and callsign under the GPO rules in force then.
+Returning for a campervan trip with the family in 1988, I was assigned VK4CHX for the duration.

 Then the rules were changed and I was able to reapply for a full ACA licence again.
-As I happened to be in Perth in 1998 I was assigned VK6BQD and kept this callsign over 10 years for several later trips.
-I tried from time to time to get my original callsign back but it became only available much later.
-Finally in 2016 I was able to get a new licence from ACMA and my old callsign VK2ANI.
+As I happened to be in Perth in 1998, I was assigned VK6BQD and kept this callsign over 10 years for several l ater trips.
+I tried from time to time to get my original callsign back, but it became only available much later.
+Finally in 2016 I was able to get a new licence from ACMA and my old callsign VK2ANI which I keep current.
 Nostalgia succeded!

 Telecommunication Engineering Services

-Sometimes I still do professional work as a consultant advising old clients whose systems I know.
+Rarely now I still do professional work as a consultant, advising old clients whose systems I know.
 Occasionally I also maintain or refurbish selected equipment for such client systems.
 It is however no longer a commercial enterprise.

 The Small Print